KMA-Aarhus/pappenheim/README.md

 4. Install snakemake and other dependencies needed for pappenheim:

-    Optional: Make sure to uncomment the `conda create ...` command if you do not want pappenheim and its dependencies in your base conda environment.
+    Optional: Make sure to uncomment the `conda create ...` command if you want pappenheim in its own environment.

     ```
     # conda create -n pappenheim && conda activate pappenheim